Why Rivian Stock Dropped Again Today

 What happened

-For the second day in a row, shares of electric truck start-up Rivian (NASDAQ: RIVN) are rolling downhill.
-Down 5.4% as of 11:40 a.m.
-ET on Wednesday, the speed of Rivian stock's slide seems to be accelerating since yesterday.
+For the third day in a row, shares of electric truck start-up Rivian Automotive (NASDAQ: RIVN) were powering down Wednesday -- 6.4% lower, to be precise, as of 11:15 a.m.
+ET today.
+And that all adds up to a sizable 8.7% decline since the new year began.

+A note last night from an analyst at Mizuho Securities laid out several positives about Rivian, but also included plenty of warnings on its risks.

 Image source: Getty Images.